 He reaches up and caresses her cheek, pushing back a strand of her hair.
 He kisses her on the lips.
 "You don't mean that," he says.

 She doesn't answer.
 She closes her eyes, and instantly, memories of what happened the night of her eighteenth birthday flow through her mind.
 She can still feel the true fear she felt that night.

 Her hand guides down to where her child is growing inside of her.
 A moment later, she feels the distinct kick of her baby.

 Something in her snaps, and suddenly, a new set of tears begin to fall.
 She whispers, "No. No, I don't."

 She wakes up in pain.

 She ignores it at first.
 She shifts in Beck's arms and tries to fall back asleep.
 But the pain is too much, and it's quickly growing in intensity.
 She knows then that something is very wrong.

 Beside her, Beck begins to stir.
 "What's wrong, babe?" he mumbles, still half asleep.

-Beck kneels beside her and slips one arm beneath her legs and another behind her back.
+He glances up at her.
+"It's all right.
+Everything will be all right."
+He slips one arm beneath her legs and another behind her back.
 "Wrap an arm around my neck.
 I'm going to carry you to the truck."